nathan-appere/cheatsheets/seo_micah.md

 - Keep JavaScript bundles small (especially for mobile devices).
 Small bundles improve speed, lower memory usage, and reduce CPU costs.
 - Use server-side or pre-rendering to improve site speed, user experience, and crawler accessibility.
 - Stuck with client-side rendering?
 Try pre-rendering to help Googlebot get a more immediate HTML snapshot of your page.
-- Use Chrome Dev Tools “Performance” tab to test your runtime performance and network “throttling” to simulate different device capabilities.
+- Use Chrome Dev Tools `Performance` tab to test your runtime performance and network “throttling” to simulate different device capabilities.
 - Explore Chrome DevTools’ Timeline & JavaScript Profiler to analyze the impact of your JavaScript.